random82/blog/_posts/2016-04-26-is-that-really-necessary.md

 ---

 # So, I've noticed you're working on...
-Imagine a scenario when you're surrounded by skilful, passionate people who love what they do, they are eager to try cool stuff and they quickly turn their visions into outcomes.
+Imagine a scenario - you're surrounded by passionate people who love what they do, they are eager to try cool stuff and they quickly turn their visions into outcomes.

-Similar scenario: a development team that had been recently enabled and is taking an ownership of more and more things.
-They're excited about doing things differently Not only in development but infrastructure, automation, process changes and everything else that they can touch.
+Similar scenario - a development team that had been recently enabled and is taking an ownership of more things.
+They're excited about doing things differently Not only in development but infrastructure, automation, process changes and everything else that they can put their hands on.

+People around you keep trying new stuff, configuring more tools and working on *improvements* with happy faces

 Awesome!
 Right?
 Well, it depends.
 The question worth asking is: *is that improvement really necessary right now?*